-The 2024/2025 Australian Tour Series
+The 2025/2026 Australian Tour Series

-The Australian Roundnet Association is proud to present the 2024/2025 Australian Tour Series (ATS).
+The Australian Roundnet Association is proud to present the 2025/2026 Australian Tour Series (ATS).

-The ATS will take us to most major Australian cities and culminate in a huge two-day tournament in Sydney which will feature the exciting Mixed Division Championships - a highlight of the tour series.
+The ATS will take us to most major Australian cities and culminate in a huge two-day tournament in Melbourne which will feature the exciting Mixed Division Championships - a highlight of the tour series.

 What is going to happen this year?
 We are going to see more tournaments with complete Women's Divisions!
 We are going to see more competitors overall and we are also going to see more casual roundnet enthusiasts rock up and join the vibe.
 We are here for you if you are elite but we are also here for you if you are a "no-training" kind of athlete.
 If that's you book yourself into our Casual Division at select tour stops for lots of laughs and a great day out.